liuuuk311/liuuuk311.github.io/_portfolio/radio-bicocca-app.md

 Back then I was also interested to learn how to develop Android apps.
 So, I started with a Google sample app, reading the code and try to figure out how the code worked.

 I spent my spare time for a couple month developing this app.
 When I got a working demo, I contacted a friend who was working at Radio Bicocca to get some feedback.
-With his feedback, I spent about three weeks to improve the app and then I came back with a new verision with a better UI.
+With his feedback, I spent about three weeks to improve the app and then I came back with a new version with a better UI.

 {% include gallery caption="These are some of the app's screenshots." %}